alloystorm/dvvr/pages/blog/futureplans.md

+These are wild ideas we are looking to implement next

 * Support for XNALara models (xps)
-* Hand IK
+* Arm IK
 * T pose A pose conversion
 * Audio visualization
   * Use audio data to control camera & stage items
-  * Stage graphics animation on audio data
 * Stage selection
+  * Load external model as stage
 * Physics interaction
-  * Bouncy items
+  * Interactable items
   * Physics based motion smoothing
 * AI
   * Motion refine